Coronavirus - Business Guidance

 - If you are transporting hot food, it should be kept hot.
 This may need to be packed in an insulated box.
 It is recommended to keep distances short and journey times to a maximum duration of 30 minutes.

-- The Food Standards Agency (FSA) have provided advice for business – How to manage a food business if you sell products online, for takeaway or for delivery.
+- The Food Standards Agency (FSA) have provided advice for business.

 - Food grade containers and packaging materials must be used for any takeaway food.

 - Vehicles must be fit for purpose and food must not be subjected to potential contamination.
 Keep the interior of the vehicle clean and do not transport food with animals or chemicals such as fuel, oil and screen wash.

 - You must describe the food safety controls you have put in place in your documented food safety management system / Safer Food Better Business pack.

 - If you take on additional staff to assist you with deliveries then you must provide them with appropriate food hygiene instruction or training.

 - When customers phone to place an order, you should ask them if anyone for whom the food is intended has any allergies.
 If they do, make a note of their requirements and ensure their food is prepared safely for them and then clearly labelled.
 Any food prepared for allergenic customers should be stored separately before and during delivery.